Are electric cars better for the environment?

-Electric cars can also help with noise pollution, especially in cities where speeds are generally low.
-As the cars are far quieter than conventional vehicles, driving electric creates a more peaceful environment for us all.
+What's more, EVs can also help with noise pollution, especially in cities where speeds are generally low.
+As electric cars are far quieter than conventional vehicles, driving electric creates a more peaceful environment for us all.

 Reusing and recycling batteries is also a growing market.
 Research into the use of second-hand batteries is looking at ways to reuse batteries in new technologies such as electricity storage.
 One day we could all have batteries in our homes being used to store our own energy.
 Opportunities like this will reduce the lifetime environmental impact of battery manufacture.